Learn about actual and potential costs

 Can you provide a list of references from current and past customers?

 How many locations do you have?
+Are your locations operating at full capacity amidst the current health crisis?

 How is your company positioned to provide the most cost- and time-effective service to my business?